“One of life's greatest joys is to create spaces where children feel safe, welcome, and beloved. Stories are one such space.” — Mitali Perkins

 By the time I was 11, I'd lived in Ghana, Cameroon, London, New York and Mexico before settling in California just in time for middle school.
 Yep, I was the new kid again, in seventh grade, the year everybody barely makes it through.

 My biggest lifeline during those early years was story.
 Books were my rock, my stability, my safe place as I navigated the border between California suburbia and the Bengali culture of my traditional home.

-My newest is Bamboo People (Charlesbridge), a Junior Library Guild selection which actually featured boys on the cover — a first for me!
+A bestselling recent book is Bamboo People (Charlesbridge), a Junior Library Guild selection which actually featured boys on the cover — a first for me!

 The Not-So-Star-Spangled Life of Sunita Sen (Little Brown), my first novel, is the story of a California middle-schooler whose traditional Indian grandparents visit for a year, completely upending her typical teenage world.
 Wonder where I got that idea?
 Try asking my parents. :) I'm so delighted that it was as an ALA Book for Reluctant Readers and the winner of the Christian School’s Association’s Lamplighter Award.